raspberrypilearning/count-the-creatures/en/step_5.md

 ## Counting colours

-In this step, the sprite will stamp a copy of itself on the stage to represent how many birds of that colour have passed the **Target** sprite.
-You can then manually count the number of stamped red birds to know how many birds have passed.
+In this step, the sprite will stamp a copy of itself on the stage.
+Each stamp will represent how many animals of that colour have passed the **Target** sprite.
+By counting the number of stamped animals on the screen you will know how many have passed the camera.

 --- task ---